Frequently Asked Questions

-Several variables, such as family size, number of family members in college, age of older parent, and income and asset information are included in the calculation of a student’s financial need.
+Several variables, such as family size, number of family members in college, age of older parent, and income and asset information, are included in a student’s financial need calculation.

 If your situation changes because of unusual circumstances after submitting the FAFSA, please complete the Request for Consideration of Special Circumstances , and contact the Financial Aid Director for an appointment to discuss.

 Yes, there is financial aid available for the summer session.
 Contact the Financial Aid Office to inquire about your specific situation.